tpwade/Adafruit_MAX31856_master/README.txt

 Written by Limor Fried/Ladyada  for Adafruit Industries.
 BSD license, check license.txt for more information All text above must be included in any redistribution

+Modified by Trevor Wade, Oct 2018
+Main differences are:
+* that the device select pin (_cs) is no longer being hard-coded, and is now provided as an input variable
+* now provide a fast read option.
+Basically the sensors need some delay (~150us) after a read is triggered.
+This option allows to trigger all sensors and then have bulk delay, and is generally better for multiple sensors

+For information on installing libraries, see: http://www.arduino.cc/en/Guide/Libraries